Skip to main content Skip to search Skip to main navigation

 Driven with an Allen Key, hex wrench or socket driver, socket caps are often used for decorative or automotive applications.

-One Way security screws
+One Way Security

 The one-way security drive style is driven in using a flat head screwdriver and cannot be easily removed.